logchimp/docs/docs/cli/uninstall.md

 ---
 title: uninstall
-description: Safely removes a LogChimp installation and all related configuration & data.
 ---

+Safely removes a LogChimp installation and all related configuration & data.

 ```bash
 USAGE